-Why You Should Read It: Read this book to foster a more compassionate classroom culture and help kids understand the benefits of mindfulness.
+Why Teachers Should Read it: Read this book to foster a more compassionate classroom culture and help kids understand the benefits of mindfulness.
 Iberlin’s tips work well with any grade level and won’t just help the students–they contribute to teachers’ well being too.
 Mindfulness skills can have a lifelong positive impact, so read this book to make your classroom a more peaceful and mindful space.

 The Big Test by Nicholas Lemann

 What It’s About: A history of the rise of high-stakes testing in American public education.

 Why Teachers Should Read it: When Lemann published this book twenty years ago, the notion that kids from working class families tended to score much lower on the SAT was groundbreaking.
 Yet, the SAT remains the gatekeeper to higher education despite its flaws.
 This book tells not just the history of standardized testing since 1933, but leads the reader to question the effectiveness of our national testing system.

 Teachers and Machines: The Classroom Use of Technology Since 1920 by Larry Cuban